S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push

 ($1 = 1,120.9800 won)

-Reporting by David Shepardson, Hyunjoo Jin and Heekyong YangEditing by Daniel Wallis, William Mallard and Frances Kerry
+Reporting by David Shepardson, Hyunjoo Jin and Heekyong YangEditing by Daniel Wallis, William Mallard, Frances Kerry and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.